 I find another task I’ve been meaning to tackle and tend to become sidetracked.
 I have emotional ties to nostalgic items that have no functional purpose and take up valuable shelf space.
 To top it off, I have a couple of chronic conditions that sometimes impede on my plans.

 I’ve learned that a clean, organized physical space really does appeal to me and seems to calm me.
 I’ve also noticed spring cleaning can be as much metaphysical, emotional, or spiritual as it is physical.
-My wellness coach reminds me to use what has worked well for me in the past; maybe I can connect with him again to process tools I learned from Living Well with Chronic Conditions program and figure out what my spring cleaning wellness vision really includes.
-The Remodeling Your Time and Space Museum time and organization management series may be a good option for me, too.
+My wellness coach reminds me to use what has worked well for me in the past; maybe I can connect with him again to process tools I learned to figure out what my spring cleaning wellness vision really includes.

 What are your next steps?